A stochastic approach to path-dependent nonlinear Kolmogorov equations via BSDEs with time-delayed generators and applications to finance: The forward--backward delayed system

 \subsection{The backward delayed SDE}

-Let us now consider delayed backward SDE appearing in \eqref{FBSDE 2}, in particular in what follows we have $d$ and $d^{\prime}$ are the fixed constants defined above, whereas $m\in\mathbb{N}^{\ast}$ is a new fixed constant.
+Let us now consider the delayed backward SDE appearing in \eqref{FBSDE 2}.
+In what follows, $d$ and $d^{\prime }$ are previously fixed constants, whereas $m\in \mathbb{N}^{\ast }$ is a new fixed constant.
 Let us then introduce the main reference spaces we will consider.

-\begin{definition} \begin{description}
+\begin{definition} \begin{description} \item